 Your home should be an escape from the noise and clutter of the outside world.
 The goal is to create a living space that instills simplicity and relaxation.

 From here you can start to see what might be lacking, what is damaged, or what you have duplicates of.
-Once everything has a place it is easier to toss (and potentially replace) items where necessary.
+Once everything has a place, it is easier to purge (and potentially replace) items where necessary.